 Aside from your big SaaS payments, there’s another category of expense that marketers deal with often.
 These are the payments that pop up for specific campaigns - both digital and physical.

-You need to be able to get authorisation from a manager and pay before you can start the campaign.
+You need to be able to get authorization from a manager and pay before you can start the campaign.

-These aren’t ongoing payments like your favourite software, but they may occur often enough that asking for the company card each time becomes a bore.
+These aren’t ongoing payments like your favorite software, but they may occur often enough that asking for the company card each time becomes a bore.
 (More on this below).

 Clearly, modern startups have no shortage of ways to spend marketing money.
 Exactly how you’ll allocate funds is always going to be case-by-case.